suvamM/covid-19/README.md

 Some articles highlighting the issues arising due to the aforementioned problems are available <a target="_blank" href="https://indianexpress.com/article/coronavirus/trucks-stuck-rail-staff-stopped-online-delivery-staff-assaulted-essential-supplies-hit-hurdle/">here</a> and <a target="_blank" href="https://www.business-standard.com/article/companies/india-s-e-commerce-sector-comes-to-halt-due-to-lockdowns-120032301749_1.html">here</a>.

 A first solution is to simply store a mapping from services to a status (indicating whether it is permitted).
 Such a key-value store may be stored as a SQL table, for example, which would allow efficient query processing, thereby solving the second problem, but not the conformance problem.
 As of this writing, I am not aware of any automated techniques which tackle the conformance problem for these government orders, and manual audits seem like the only solution.
+Since existing orders are often updated, frequent manual audits become infeasible.

 ## Proposed Solution
 There are two main observations here: first, the government orders can essentially be thought of as "constraints", and second, the sensitive nature of the topic necessitates the constraints to be specified in an unambiguous fashion.